wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-devops-engineer-union-city-tust04fp9k.md

 ---
 position: DevOps Engineer
 description: >-
-  Our Client, a large e-commerce platform based in Union City, CA, is seeking a talented and experienced DevOps Engineer.
-This role will focus on maintaining and scaling infrastructure during high-traffic periods.
+  Our Client, a large ecommerce platform based in Union City, CA, is seeking a talented and experienced DevOps Engineer.
+This role will focus on maintaining and scaling infrastructure during hightraffic periods.
 The position is located in a vibrant area, surrounded by the neighboring cities of Fremont, Hayward, and Newark.

-  ## Qualifications

-  - Strong experience with Kubernetes, Docker, and Terraform.

-  - Proficiency with major cloud platforms such as AWS or GCP.
+Qualifications  Strong experience with Kubernetes, Docker, and Terraform.
+Proficiency with major cloud platforms such as AWS or GCP.

-  - Knowledge of monitoring tools lik...
+  Knowledge of monitoring tools lik...
 location: 'Union City, CA'
 team: Software
 datePosted: '2024-12-28T07:19:12.368Z'